eggplants/pybsddb-mirror/docs/dbcursor.rst

    number and data from the first available record and deletes it from the queue.

-   *NOTE:* This method is deprecated in Berkeley DB version 3.2 in favor of the new consume method in the DB class.
+   *NOTE:* This method is deprecated in Oracle Berkeley DB version 3.2 in favor of the new consume method in the DB class.

 .. function:: get_both(key, data, flags=0)